-Education First Cambodia empowers highly talented female university students who would not otherwise have the opportunity to get a degree.
+Education First Cambodia's Women Scholars Program empowers highly talented female university students who would not otherwise have the opportunity to get a degree.
 The young women, among the brightest in the country and also among the poorest, come from remote rural areas far from the universities in Phnom Penh.
 Their impoverished families, who struggled so that their daughters could complete high school, are unable to support their daughters’ continued education so far from home.

 With Education First Cambodia’s support these young women attend the most respected universities in Cambodia, most focused on STEM (science, technology, engineering and math) fields in which women are typically underrepresented.
-Education First Cambodia also provides its Women Scholars with computers, as well as training in English, and weekly training on critical thinking and life skills.
+Education First Cambodia also provides its Women Scholars with computers and computer training, extensive training in English, and weekly training on critical thinking and life skills.
 In addition, Education First Cambodia provides its students with essential medical and dental care, vaccines, educational outings, and the opportunity to live in Education First Cambodia's dormitory.

 The combination of the young women’s intellect and drive, together with the support and skills they receive from Education First Cambodia, will allow these women to excel in Cambodia’s rapidly changing economy and beyond.
 And Education First Cambodia does all this for less than 2% of what it would cost to support a university student in the United States.